pingcap/docs/sql-statements/sql-statement-show-config.md

 > **Note:**
 >
-> This feature is not available on [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.
+> This feature is only applicable to TiDB Self-Hosted and not available on [TiDB Cloud](https://docs.pingcap.com/tidbcloud/).

 ## Synopsis